Friday, 14 June 2024

 The interior is vast, cavernous, without the usual subdivision one would expect in a large Medieval church.
 Of the two medieval screens in the nave, the pulpitum has altogether disappeared but the wooden rood screen survives however, ex situ in the north transept.
-The architecture is pretty much heterogeneous, being Anglo-Norman with little addition.
+The architecture is pretty much homogeneous, being Anglo-Norman with little addition.
 The most important of these additions are the dramatic, vertiginous west transepts (E.E.), the crossing tower (Dec), and the New Building (Perp).
 Very sophisticated, the latter.
-The work most likely of John Wastell.
+The work, most likely, of John Wastell.
 The painted wooden nave ceiling (early 12th century) is a very rare survival indeed.
 The painted wooden ceiling of the chancel is late Medieval.
-Both ceilings have been extensively restored, by Blore and Gilbert Scott respectively.
-They give some welcome colour to an otherwise grey, austere interior, which I think is partly at least due to the aesthetic preferences of John Loughborough Pearson in the 19th century.
+Both ceilings have been extensively restored by Blore and Gilbert Scott respectively.
+They give some welcome colour to an otherwise grey, austere interior, which I think is partly at least due to the aesthetic preferences of John Loughborough Pearson in the late 19th century.
 As I said in my post about the exterior of the building the cathedral suffered greatly during the Civil War, and as a result is pretty low on furnishings.
 The choir stalls are, I believe, by Pearson.
 He also repaved the chancel with cosmati work and designed the imposing ciborium over the High Altar.
-His was the second major restoration of the 19th century. the first was by Edward Blore.
-George Pace worked here during the second half of the 20th, but thankfully did little damage - the seating in St Sprite's Chapel is actually rather good.
+His was the second major restoration of the 19th century.
+The first was by Edward Blore.
+George Pace worked here during the second half of the 20th but thankfully did little damage - the seating in St Sprite's Chapel is actually rather good.

 No comments: